 Special Education (SPE)

 376. Survey of Exceptionalities (5).
-Pr., FED 210 or FED 211, and FED 214.
+Pr., FED 212 and FED 214.

 A survey of the various exceptionalities, including the etiology, incidence, and methods of teaching exceptional students in special education and general education settings.
 Laboratory experiences are included.